rubiin/ultimate-nest/README.md

 The example codebase uses [MikroORM](https://mikro-orm.io/) with a Postgres database.

-Copy MikroORM config example file and adjust the connection settings and other settings(jwt,redism,mail,etc) respectively on sample env file
+Copy sample env file and adjust the connection settings and other settings(jwt,redis,mail,etc) respectively on sample env file

-Start local Postgres server and run `NODE_ENV=dev yarn orm:up` to apply migrations
+Start local Postgres server and run `NODE_ENV=dev make migrate` to apply migrations

-Now you can start the application witt `NODE_ENV=dev yarn start.
+Now you can start the application witt `NODE_ENV=dev npm run start.

 Note: Env files are kept in env folder.
 The config validation allows 4 environment ['dev', 'prod', 'test','stage'].
 The env file name should be of format .env.[environment]
 Ex. (.env.test).
 The env to use should be provided while running any script as NODE_ENV=dev npm run dev